skavvathas-zz/to-do-list/README.md

 # to-do-list

-A simple to do list, with datadase (MongoDB Atlas).
+A simple to do list, built with Javascript.
+Each page list is saved in database (MongoDB).

 ## How it looks